sarthakvk/rtt/README.md

 1. User selects source and target languages on the web interface.
 2. User speech is captured and sent to the backend via WebSocket.
-3. STT module transcribes the speech into text.
+3. STT module transcribes the speech into text and translates it directly using Azure services.
-4. Transcribed text is sent to the OpenAI translation service.
-5. Translated text is converted into speech using the TTS module.
+4. Translated text is converted into speech using the TTS module.
-6. Synthesized audio is sent back to the frontend and played to the user.
+5. Synthesized audio is sent back to the frontend and played to the user.

 ### Real-Time Streaming